Suri District

-The Suri District (بخش سوري) is a district (bakhsh) in Rumeshkan County, Lorestan Province, Iran.
-At the 2006 census, it had 16,262 inhabitants, living in 3,350 households.
-The district is entirely rural with two rural districts: Suri Rural District, and Rumiani Rural District, with a total of nineteen villages.
+Suri District (بخش سوري) is in Rumeshkan County, Lorestan province, Iran.
+Its capital is the village of Suri.
+The district has a total of 19 villages.
 Mount Vyznhar (Vznyar), the highest mountain in the county, is located in Suri District.
 On its slopes are the ruins of Kohzad Castle.

+History

+In 2013, Rumeshkan District was separated from Kuhdasht County in the establishment of Rumeshkan County, which was divided into two districts of two rural districts each, with Chaqabol as its capital and only city.

+Demographics

+Population

+At the time of the 2016 National Census, the district's population was 17,005 inhabitants in 4,671 households.